How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

 \textbf{Jump Signals via Meyer-$\sigma$-Fields.} As already mentioned, when deciding over the proportions invested in the risky asset, investors may, at times, have the possibility to recourse to some signal that gives them extra information on impending jumps in the stock price.

 The signal process of the $i$th investor is defined as

 for a measurable function $\zeta^i: E \to \mathbb{R}$.
 Observing a value $Z^i_t\not=0$ allows the investor to infer (typically imperfect) information about the mark $e \in E$ that has been set by the Poisson random measure.
-As a consequence, she will revise the probability of the corresponding asset prices jumps and even start musing who among her fellow investors will also have received a signal, what this signal may have been and what it reaction it will trigger.
-Obviously, we have to allow our investor to account for the received signal in her investment choice and so we let her choose a stategy that is measurable with respect to the Meyer-$\sigma$-field
+As a consequence, she will revise the probability of the corresponding asset prices jumps and even start musing who among her fellow investors will also have received a signal, what this signal may have been and what reaction it will trigger.
+Obviously, we have to allow our investor to account for the received signal in her investment choice and so we let her choose a strategy which can be written as

-We refer to \cite{Len80}, \cite{Karoui} and \cite{BB19} for the detailed theory of Meyer-$\sigma$-fields.
-For our purposes, it suffices to note how this is reflected in the mathematical structure of the investors' investment strategies: